-- The Mayfair Road Precinct; to the north is a rural/environmental area - The Eastern Precinct; to south east, adjoins the rural village of Mulgoa - The Western Precinct along Fairlight Road to the west, adjoins rural residential and environmental areas.
+- " The Mayfair Road Precinct; to the north is a rural/environmental area - " The Eastern Precinct; to south east, adjoins the rural village of Mulgoa - " The Western Precinct along Fairlight Road to the west, adjoins rural residential and environmental areas.

 The property has been the subject of several previous rezoning, subdivision and development proposals in recent years that have not progressed for a variety of reasons.
-A Conservation Management Plan has now been prepared for the property which has underpinned a Masterplan that sees priority given to heritage, environment conservation and community.
+Separate Planning Proposals are now being prepared for the Eastern and Western Precincts.
+This report provides a review of the social issues and potential impacts that may arise as a result of the rezoning and future development for residential uses in the Eastern Precinct.